 Continuing Influence and Recognition

-Rosenkranz holds over 150 patents and has published more than 300 research articles on steroid hormones.
-Since his retirement he has maintained many roles within the industry, including membership in the New York Academy of Sciences and positions on the board of governors of the University of Tel Aviv, the Weizmann Institute of Science, Digital Gene Technologies, and ICT Mexicana.
+Rosenkranz’s name is on more than 150 patents, and he published more than 300 research articles on steroid hormones.
+After he retired he maintained many roles within the industry, including membership in the New York Academy of Sciences and positions on the board of governors of the University of Tel Aviv, the Weizmann Institute of Science, Digital Gene Technologies, and ICT Mexicana.
 The National Academy of Medicine of Mexico made Rosenkranz an honorary member in recognition of his dedication to scientific work and to training Mexican colleagues at Syntex.
-In 2004 Rosenkranz jointly received, with Alejandro Zaffaroni, The Chemists’ Club’s Winthrop-Sears Medal; and in 2013 the Biotechnology Innovation Organization and the Chemical Heritage Foundation, now the Science History Institute, honored him with the Biotechnology Heritage Award, recognizing this “steroid chemist extrordinaire” as a pioneering entrepreneur in bio-pharma and as the orchestrator of Syntex and “the pill.”
+In 2004 Rosenkranz jointly received, with Alejandro Zaffaroni, the Chemists’ Club’s Winthrop-Sears Medal; and in 2013 the Biotechnology Innovation Organization and the Chemical Heritage Foundation, now the Science History Institute, honored him with the Biotechnology Heritage Award, recognizing this “steroid chemist extrordinaire” as a pioneering entrepreneur in bio-pharma and as the orchestrator of Syntex and “the pill.”

-Also a world-class bridge player, Rosenkranz has authored 15 books on contract bridge and won 12 North American Bridge Championships.
+Rosenkranz was also a world-class bridge player who authored 15 books on contract bridge and won 12 North American Bridge Championships.